Factbox-Global spread of Omicron cases and associated travel curbs

 - Oops!Something went wrong.Please try again later.

-LONDON (Reuters) - The Omicron coronavirus variant poses a high risk of global infection surges, the World Health Organization (WHO) said on Monday.
+LONDON (Reuters) - The chief executive of drugmaker Moderna set off fresh alarm bells in financial markets on Tuesday with a warning that existing COVID-19 vaccines would be less effective against the new Omicron variant than they have been against Delta.

-Following is a selected country-by-country snapshot of confirmed Omicron cases and travel restrictions imposed in an attempt to slow its spread.
+Following, in alphabetical order, is a selected snapshot of Omicron cases and travel restrictions by country or territory, imposed in an attempt to slow the variant's spread.

 CONFIRMED CASES BY NATION: